 Address Listed/Unlisted Description/Comments Value to Character 5-20 Unlisted A ca. 1840 residential terrace of yellow stock brick in Flemish bond.
 Two storeys, one window per floor.
 Windows and doors are all modern replacements, although modifications retain uniformity as most fixtures are of similar quality and design.
 Handed doors retain gauged brick arches; window surrounds have been replaced by soldier-course lintels.
 Other areas of fairly sensitive brick replacement seem in evidence.
 Some original wrought iron handrails remain, as at numbers 15 and 16.
+Roofed Positive

-Roofed in slate.
+1 T T in slate.
 Decorative dentil brick course under shallow eaves.
-Simple paired chimney stacks with chimney Positive
+Simple paired chimney stacks with chimney pots along roof ridge.

-T , , , , , , , , , , , , , , , , , , , , pots along roof ridge.
 Houses were originally separated from their rear gardens by an alleyway.
 These alleys were removed in the early 20 th century and today the view from the public car park indicates that extensions to the terrace have been minimal and fairly uniform in character.
 Modern vents and wiring on front elevations somewhat detract from the historic character of the terrace but overall this is an attractive example of simple workers' terraces of the Regency/early Victorian period.
 21 Unlisted Part of the above terrace, the façade of this house is rendered and painted white.
 Windows have painted wedged lintels.
 Modifications appear to be reversible to restore the symmetry of the terrace's otherwise uniform character.
 Positive 22-26 Unlisted Built in the 1980s as offices on an irregular site.
 Two stories, clad in yellow brick with red-brick details to windows (soldier-course lintels) and doors (arches).
 Each façade has regular fenestration with modern sash windows.
 Air conditioning units present an unfortunate intrusion to the important corner facades.
 Although of modern construction, their scale, symmetrical design, adherence to building line, and simple detailing are considered to preserve the character of the area.
 Neutral

-Lucerne Street - Possibly so named because of Lucerne's popularity as a tourist destination at the time, the street does not appear until the 1848 Ordnance Survey map, as with Camden and Brewer Streets.
-Only the terrace on the south side of the street is indicated in that map.
-The northern terrace first appears in the 1896
+Lucerne Street - Possibly so named because of Lucerne's popularity as a tourist destination at the time, the street is shown as existing on the map included in "A Historical Descriptive Account of Maidstone and its Environs" published in 1834.
+Only the terrace on the south side of the street is indicated on the 1848 Ordnance Survey map.
+The northern terrace first appears in the 1896 Ordnance Survey map and is not included in this proposed extension to the Conservation Area boundary.